NREL/OpenStudio-user-documentation/docs/next_steps/creating_your_model.md

 Different types of material will have different data fields available.

+Materials also have "Measure Tags" as optional inputs.
+These tags can be used by measures or they can be used for [exporting a file for a Title 24 Compliance tool.](detailed_tutorials/tutorial_cbecc_materials.md)

 ![Materials Tab](img/create_model/materials.png)

 *Above: Edit and create materials on this tab.*